-are available to assist the participant in conducting employer-related functions.
-Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff: Participant/Common Law Employer.
+Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff:

+Participant/Common Law Employer.
 The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
 An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
-Supports are available to assist the participant in conducting employer-related functions. auth ticipant Decision Making Authority.
-The participant (or the participant's representative) has decision making nority over workers who provide waiver services.
-Select one or more decision making authorities that ticipants exercise: Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry Hire staff common law employer Verify staff qualifications Obtain criminal history and/or background investigation of staff Specify how the costs of such investigations are compensated: Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
-Specify the state's method to conduct background checks if it varies from Appendix C-2-a: Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
-Determine staff wages and benefits subject to state limits Schedule staff Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer)
+Supports are available to assist the participant in conducting employer-related functions.

+ii.
+Participant Decision Making Authority.
+The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
+Select one or more decision making authorities that participants exercise:

+Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry Hire staff common law employer Verify staff qualifications Obtain criminal history and/or background investigation of staff

+Specify how the costs of such investigations are compensated:

+Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

+Specify the state's method to conduct background checks if it varies from Appendix C-2-a:

+The state's method to conduct background checks do not vary as outlined in Appendix C-2-a.

+Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

+Determine staff wages and benefits subject to state limits

+Schedule staff

+Orient and instruct staff in duties

+Supervise staff

+Evaluate staff performance

+Verify time worked by staff and approve time sheets

+Discharge staff (common law employer)